 Our Analysis and Test Results

-Bestowed our prestigious Editors' Choice Award, we simply lost count of how many times this tire saved our chamois-padded butts.
+Bestowed with our prestigious Editors' Choice Award, we simply lost count of how many times this tire saved our chamois-padded butts.
 It has the ability to literally make trail conditions better.
-During our historic summer drought, the mountain bike trails got so beat up and sandy we started wishing we got assigned a rock climbing gear review instead.
+During a historic summer drought, the mountain bike trails got so beat up and sandy we started wishing we got assigned a rock climbing gear review instead.
 We were pretty much "over it."
 Then we rode the Minion DHF.

-Suddenly, having fun on our bikes became a lot less conditions dependent.
+Suddenly, having fun on our bikes became a lot less condition dependent.
 Instead of feeling like toddlers fumbling around in a sandbox with a plastic shovel, we felt like bulldozer operators.
 As good as this tire was during our dry summer, our passion for it grew stronger as the seasons changed and moisture finally fell.
 It seemed like no matter what we threw at this tire, it welcomed it with open treads and begged for more.

-The Maxx Terra compound we tested seemed to be a great balance between grip, wear, and rolling speed.
+The Maxx Terra compound we tested seems to be a great balance between grip, wear, and rolling speed.
 It's a great compound that provides increased longevity over tires made of their Maxx Grip compound.
 Little concession in rolling resistance is felt compared to tires made with the firmer and longer-wearing Maxx Speed compound.
 When things get steep and your index finger is starting to cramp, the siped center tread seems to effectively splay itself across rocks, roots, and every trail medium in between.
-The support lent by the robust casing allows for lower tire pressure, whereby the amount of tire in contact with the ground increases to boost traction.
+The support provided by the robust casing allows for lower tire pressure, whereby the amount of tire in contact with the ground increases to boost traction.
 You might notice a lot of people running this tire on the rear as well, and for good reason.

-Our Minion is truly the loyal servant its name implies.
+Our Minion DHF is truly the loyal servant its name implies.
 It spent the majority of its time during our test mounted on the front wheel, leading us to do battle with sharp rocks, roots, stumps and broken glass.
-The thick feeling EXO sidewalls, with their extra layer of protection, fended off every type trail debris we rolled it over, through, or straight into.
-This tire never let us down, even during lift-served resort riding where many riders might reach for the Double Down downhill casing (not tested).
+The thick feeling EXO sidewalls, with their extra layer of protection, fend off every type trail debris we rolled it over, through, or straight into.
+This tire never let us down, even during lift-served resort riding where many riders might reach for the "Double Down" downhill casing (not tested).
 Every front tire except our Michelin Wild Grip'r Advanced featured some type of sidewall protection and performed well enough in our testing.
 We felt the EXO casing was more robust than the Protection casing on the Continental Mountain King and the Snakeskin on the Schwalbe Hans Dampf, allowing us to run traction maximizing lower pressures with less risk of flatting.